 - 2 tablespoons maple syrup

 - 3 tablespoons oil

-- salt and pepper
+- pinch of salt and pepper

 - Preheat your oven to 400 degrees and place the cubed butternut squash on a baking sheet.
 Drizzle the squash with a little olive oil and season with salt and pepper.
 Roast the butternut squash for about 30 minutes until fork tender, flipping the cubes over half way through.
 Remove from the oven when cooked and set aside.

 - While the butternut squash roasts cook the the quinoa by placing 1 cup of quinoa and 2 cups of vegetable broth in a medium sized sauce pan.
 Bring the mixture to a boil.
 Cover, reduce the heat to a low and simmer until quinoa is tender, about 15 minutes.
 Remove the saucepan from the heat, still covered, and let the quinoa sit for 5 minutes.
 Then fluff the quinoa with a fork and let cool.